 With the measurement, the quasi room-independent loudspeaker measurement is carried out.

 For the calculation of the frequency response, a time window is set in which there are no reflections.
-For this purpose, an oscilloscope measurement is carried out first.
+For this purpose, the impulse response measurement is called first.
+The first reflection is shown in the measurement.
+The cursor is placed in front of it..
+After the return, the result is shown in the SPL menu. the time until the first reflection can also be measured with the oscilloscope.
 The measurement signal in the generator is